Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 {{< /highlight>}}
 {{< /codeblock>}}

 As you can see the parser is grouping all operands to the right, it is treating all operators as *right-associative*.
-To fix this, we have to introduce the concept of **operator precedence** to our parser.
+To fix this, we have to introduce the concept of **operator precedence** to the parser.

 ## 6. Handling Precedence

 Allow me to introduce you to the <ins>**precedence table**</ins>, it should look familiar.

-{{< codeblock name= "Precedence Table" >}}
+{{< codeblock name= "The precedence table" >}}
 {{< highlight python >}}
 # Precedence: Low -> High
 # This is just BIDMAS